Create a New Local Persistent Cache

 Important

-NCache Persistence requires a shared path that is accessible from the cache node.
+The NCache Persistence requires a shared path that is accessible from the cache node.
 Make sure that cache node has read and write access to the shared path.
-To set up a shared path on Linux for NCache Persistence.

 Create New Store

-• Choose New Store against the Select Store label.
-Specify the name of your store against the Store Name label.
+- Choose New Store against the Select Store label and specify the name of your store.
 For connection information, provide the UNC Path, User Name, and Password.
 Once done, click on Test Connection.
 If the connection to your persistence store has been successfully tested, you will receive a success notification.
 Click Next.

 Note